IBM/unitxt/docs/docs/glossary.rst

 is equal to one of the references.

 The textual references are processed by the :ref:`Template <template>`'s :ref:`Post Processors <post_processors>`
-before being passed to the :ref:`Metrics <metric>`.
+before being passed to the :ref:`Metrics <adding_metric>`.
 The post processor converts the textual representation of the references to the type required by the metrics.
 For example, `Yes` and `No` values could be converted into `0.0` and `1`.